-The end of Financial year is an excellent time to stop and reflect on your successes and challenges, both personally and professionally.
+Financial Year Reflections is the perfect time to praise your successes and challenges, both personally and professionally.
 It’s also the best time to determine where you want your path to take you in the future.

 On June 30, four Brisbane-based Customer Success leaders, did exactly that.
 Consultation Manager’s CEO, Chelsea White and the other Customer success leaders discussed and shared their own experiences and insights.
 Other guests included Wayne Gerard from RedEye Apps, Troy Schefe from Hofco Oilfield Services, Jock Fairweather from Little Tokyo Two, and Jesse from RedEye Apps, who graciously hosted the evening in the Little Tokyo Two’s innovative and creativity driven space.

 It might sound like a cliché to ask someone: “What makes you get out of bed in the morning?”, but it can be useful listening to industry leaders and thought experts explain their passion and excited to succeed.
 It helps visualise the importance to ask yourself that question periodically to see if it aligns with what you’re currently doing.